rybott/Forensic_Operation_Plan_Response/README.md

 # Forensic Operations Plan and Response
 ### Purpose and Function
-After watching the 1983 movie WarGames, I decided to write my own program that could develop "War Games" for forensic and general accounting.
-As a forensic accountant, the main focus of the project is on forensics and audit, but it will also be a tool that one can use to learn how different accounting procedures work outside of a classroom, but without the need for access to real books.
-I have tried to get as much help as I could from professtionals in the field to insure the integrety of this tool for that purpose.
+Names after the 1983 movie *WarGames*, the purpose of this project is to develop "War Games" for forensic and general accounting.
+As a forensic accountant, the main focus of the project is on forensics and audit, but it will also be a tool that one can use to learn how different accounting procedures work outside of a classroom, but without the need for access to real books and records.
+I have tried to get as much help as I could from professionals in the field to insure the integrety of this tool for that purpose.
 This is a sandbox, that with a little tweeking, could model any company, fraud, or accounting procedure.

 ### Usage